MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/beam.rst

 Particles database
 ------------------

-The :literal:`beam` *object* manages the particles database, which is shared by all :literal:`beam` instances.
+The :var:`beam` *object* manages the particles database, which is shared by all :var:`beam` instances.
 The default set of supported particles is:
 		electron, positron, proton, antiproton, neutron, antineutron, ion, muon, antimuon, deuteron, antideuteron, negmuon (=muon), posmuon (=antimuon).

-New particles can be added to the database, either explicitly using the :literal:`new_particle` method, or by creating or updating a beam *object* and specifying all the attributes of a particle, i.e. :literal:`particle`'s name, :literal:`charge`, :literal:`mass`, and (optional) :literal:`spin`:
+New particles can be added to the database, either explicitly using the :literal:`new_particle` method, or by creating or updating a beam *object* and specifying all the attributes of a particle, i.e. :literal:`particle`'s name, :var:`charge`, :var:`mass`, and (optional) :var:`spin`:

 .. code-block:: lua